Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Although Maryland has a manslaughter statute, manslaughter itself isn’t defined in the statute.
-Manslaughter is defined in the common law, or created by prior cases in Maryland.
-Voluntary manslaughter at common law in Maryland is the killing of an individual in the heat-of-passion in response to a legally adequate provocation.
+Although Maryland has a manslaughter statute, it does not explicitly define voluntary manslaughter.
+Instead, the state defines the law based on the common law (Maryland case law).
+The general definition for voluntary manslaughter at common law in Maryland is the killing of an individual in the heat of passion or in response to adequate provocation.

 Examples of Voluntary Manslaughter